-How to Become a Proofreader And Make A Full-Time Income Working Part-Time
+How to Become a Proofreader from Home

 The Only Proofreading Courses You Should Consider

-It turns out they had all taken this proofreading course that taught them how to start their own Proofreading business.
+It turns out they had all taken this proofreading course that taught them how to start their own proofreading business.
 I didn’t even know this was a thing.

 This post contains affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.

 I started proofreading as a college student.
-While I was a communications major, I studied abroad in Germany, and students there would ask me to help them proofread their essays and thesis.
+While I was a communications major, I studied abroad in Germany, and students there would ask me to help them proofread their essays and theses.
 I loved using my eagle eyes to catch errors and help others turn their writing into masterpieces.

 After I graduated, I had the opportunity to proofread transcripts for court reporters at a court reporting agency.
 Eventually, I was brutally fired from that job — I got my work done early and worked on my own projects when I had spare time, and they didn’t like it.